Breadcrumb

 The Jeanne Clery Act (enacted as federal law in 1990) is considered a consumer protection law that focuses on transparency around campus crime policy and statistics.
 Every fall, campuses across the United States publish the Annual Security Report ("ASR"), and if they have on-campus housing for students, the Annual Fire Safety Report (AFSR).
 Here, we combine them into one report, which can be viewed here.

-It is named for the year because that is the year it is published; however, it contains statistics from the previous three calendar years: 2021, 2022, and 2023.
+It is named for the year it is published; however, it contains statistics from the previous three calendar years: 2021, 2022, and 2023.
 Statistics are collected for a calendar year, rather than an academic year.

 The ASR also contains the University's: